 During Lachapelle's first season on the Crusaders' bench she helped guide the team to a 16-9-3 record and its 14th-straight postseason appearance.
 Senior Kara Violette was named the NEWHA Player of the Year, junior Tori Messina earned the Defender of the Year, freshmen Antonia Matzka and Julia Pelletier earned spots on the All-Rookie Team, and Kelsey Goostrey was named to the All-Sportswomanship Team.

 Lachapelle came to Holy Cross after spending nine seasons as an assistant coach at perennial national power Boston University from 2008-2017.
-She helped guide the Terriers to five Hockey East titles and six NCAA Tournament appearances, including trips to the Frozen Four in 2011 and 2013, making the national title game both times.
+She helped guide the Terriers to five Hockey East titles and six NCAA Tournament appearances, two trips to the Frozen Four in 2011 and 2013, making the national title game both times.
 In 2013, she received the Women’s Ice Hockey Assistant Coach Award from the American Hockey Coaches Association, honoring her complete body of work as an assistant coach.

 Lachapelle is a 1999 graduate of Providence with a bachelor’s degree in social science.
 She was a four-year letterwinner for the Friars, serving as an assistant captain her junior year and a captain her season year.
 She was also selected to the 1997 ECAC All-Star team.